 Section G - Deliverability Assessment Results of this report provides information on any Delivery Network Upgrades (Local or Area) assigned to the Generating Facility, if any.

-iv.
-Short Circuit Duty Analysis

-1. SCE-owned Facilities
+- iv.
+Short Circuit Duty Analysis - 1.
+SCE-owned Facilities

-The QC14 Phase I SCD evaluation at ISO Controlled Grid evaluation identified additional overstressed circuit breakers triggered with the inclusion of the projects in QC14 Phase I.
+The QC14 Phase I SCD evaluation at the bulk level did not identify any additional overstressed circuit breakers with the inclusion of the projects in QC14 Phase I.